Trepan-Debuggers/zshdb/test/integration/README.md

 Line 6: source in library routines based on the directory set in line 5.

 Line 7: runs _zshdb_.
-The parameter `stepping` the variable porition is the name of the _zsh_ script in `test/example` to run.
+The parameter `stepping` the variable portion is the name of the _zsh_ script in `test/example` to run.
 Here it is `test/example/stepping.sh`.
 If this parameter were not given we would have used `test/example/delete.sh` because this is was the extracted value in line 3.

 Lets look at an example that is slightly (but only slightly) more complicated, `test-frame.in`: